sylefeb/Silice/learn-silice/Documentation.md

 useful to maintain an output to a value that must change only on some specific event (e.g. producing a pulse).

 This first example has an interesting subtlety.
-The `button` input, if it comes directly from an onboard button, is likely *asynchronous*.
+The `button` input, when it comes directly from an onboard button, is *asynchronous*.
 This means it can change at anytime, even during a clock cycle.
 That could lead to trouble with the logic that depends on it.
 To be safe, a better approach is to *register* the input button, this can be achieved as follows:

 ``` c
 algorithm main(input uint1 button,output uint1 led) {